rleir/lucidworks-view/README.md

 - [Gulp](http://gulpjs.com/) and [Bower](http://bower.io): Run `npm install -g gulp bower`
 - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g gulp bower` instead, if you get an error with the first command.

+## Use Solr Directly

+Fusion is a wrapper for the Solr and Lucene projects.
+You may want to skip Fusion and use Solr directly.
+See the useSolrDirectly branch of this project fork.

 ## Get Started

 1. Clone the repository, where `app` is the name of your app: